Tarantula spider bite

 What to Expect at the Emergency Room

-The health care provider will measure and monitor the patient's vital signs, including temperature, pulse, breathing rate, and blood pressure.
-The wound and symptoms will be treated as appropriate.
+The health care provider will measure and monitor the person's vital signs, including temperature, pulse, breathing rate, and blood pressure.
+The wound and symptoms will be treated.

 - Blood and urine tests